telerik/ajax-docs/api/server/Telerik.Web.UI/RibbonBarMenu.md

 ## Properties

-###  Items `RibbonBarMenuItemCollection`

-Gets a RibbonBarMenuItemCollection object that contains the items of the Menu.

-#### Remarks
-Use the Items property to access the items of the Menu.
-You can also use the Items property to
-            	manage the items.
-You can add, remove or modify items from the Items collection.

-###  ParentWebControl `WebControl`

-Gets or sets the parent web control.

-###  ImageUrl `String`

-Gets or sets the small (or in Clip ImageRenderingMode both small and large) image's URL of a certain item.

-#### Remarks
-Use the ImageUrl property to specify a custom image that will be
-            	used when the item has Size = RibbonBarItemSize.Small or RibbonBarItemSize.Medium, when in Dual mode and all sizes in Clip mode.

-###  ToolTip `String`

-Gets or sets the tooltip of a certain item.

-#### Remarks
-When the ToolTip value is empty, the default ASP ToolTip is displayed
-                with the Text of the item as a value.
-When ToolTip is set, the enhanced RibbonBar tooltip is shown instead of the default one.

 ###  DisabledImageUrl `String`

 Gets or sets the small (or in Clip ImageRenderingMode both small and large) disabled image's URL of a certain item.